Success through cooperation:

 With the Parking Monitoring interface, Mercedes-Benz provides anonymised parking events of connected Mercedes-Benz vehicles based on their Park-In and Park-Out movements.

-Participants in the Mobility Data Space thus receive anonymised parking data such as GPS position, time and vehicle size.
+Members in the Mobility Data Space thus receive anonymised parking data such as GPS position, time and vehicle size.
 The anonymised, voluntarily provided parking data of connected Mercedes-Benz vehicles enables, for example, the notification of free parking lots for end customers searching for a parking space.
 In addition, the parking data also offer potential applications for municipalities and cities for parking space planning.
 In this way, the secure data transfer realised by the Mobility Data Space contributes to an increase in user-friendliness in mobility.

 The connected car as mobile weather station - Using vehicle data for higher road safety in winter road maintenance (Slippery Road)